tfc/tfc.github.io/_posts/2016-05-14-converting_between_c_strings_and_type_lists.md

                       >::type;
 {% endhighlight %}

  - **line 2** Declares our function which takes a string provider, a position index, and the character at the current position.
-The user will later only provide the string provider, and the position index as well as the character are internally used and provided parameters.
+The user will later only provide the string provider.
+The position index as well as the character are for internal use. `string_list_t` adds them automatically (line 20).

 Before continuing with the following lines of code: **What** is a *string provider?*